Meijer, a Jewish boy who believed in Jesus

 Meijer kept on asking questions about the Christian faith, but often I didn’t know answers to them.
-At last I said, “Meijer, go with me to church, there they know much more than I can tell you.”
-He did so and came under the care of minister Overduijn, who taught him many things about the Bible.
+Finally I said, “Meijer, go with me to church, there they know much more than I can tell you.”
+He did so and came under the care of rev. Overduijn, who taught him many things about the Bible.
 Meijer often told me what he had learned.
 He studied and meditated as a real rabbi about things that were beyond me.
-I believed in a three in one God, but had to laugh at the thought that a Jewish boy would believe in the Lord Jesus.
+I believed in a Trinitarian God, but had to laugh at the thought that a Jewish boy would believe in the Lord Jesus.

 When Meijer was fifteen years old, he moved to the Vrolikstraat and I lost touch with him.
 He became a painter, his father left his mother and married a goy.
 His brother Loekie went with his father and Meijer stayed with his mother.

 It was about a year later that my aunt asked me to visit Meijer as he had asked for me.
 He said that he would really like to see me one more time.
 I wondered why he didn’t come to me, but after a few weeks I decided to go to him and his mother allowed me to see him.
 As I was a goy I was not allowed to enter the houses of my many Jewish friends with whom I played soccer.
 This was usually the case at Meijer’s house, but now everything was different.
 His mother told me that Meijer was seriously ill, but I didn’t notice anything different.
 For me he was still the same.
 Some months later my aunt asked me again to go to see Meijer and once again I didn’t hurry to visit him.